-Osteopathy embraces the philosophy that the body has an innate, natural ability to self regulate and to heal itself.
+Osteopathy embraces the philosophy that the body has an innate, natural ability to self-regulate and self-heal.

-Over time, the body gradually loses its ability to efficiently self-regulate and self-heal.
-Some of this loss may be due to the aging process, trauma, accident, illness, surgical scarring, childbirth, repetitive activity, the prolonged influence of gravity on posture, or the cumulative effects of mental, emotional, physical, and spiritual stresses.
+Over time, the human body gradually loses its ability to efficiently self-regulate and self-heal.
+Some of this loss may be due to the aging process, trauma, accident, illness, surgical scarring, childbirth, repetitive activity, the prolonged influence of gravity on posture, or the cumulative effects of mental, emotional, and physical stresses.